rebelsky/csc207c/pages/los.md

 I expect to see a mix of tests and explanatory text.
 The tests should be sensible, real tests.
 The text should explain what unit testing is and why we use it.
 You might also describe the tests.

-Make sure to include comments in your unit tests.
+Make sure to include messages in your unit tests (assertions).
 In my experience, you will forget why you wrote your tests.
 The comments help us remember.
 (These probably aren't necessary in all cases, but they are usually good and should be part of your demonstration of best practices.)

 * Bad: `assertEquals(Expected, Expression);`
 * Good: `assertEquals(Expected, Expression, "Message")`